mosra/m.css/doc/plugins/plots-and-graphs.rst

 `color classes <{filename}/css/components.rst#colors>`_ and you can either use one color for all or one for each value, separated by whitespace.
-Bar chart height is calculated automatically based on amount of values, you can adjust the bar height using :rst:`:bar_height:`.
+Bar chart height is calculated automatically based on amount of values, you can adjust the bar height using :rst:`:bar-height:`.
 Default value is :py:`0.4`.

-It's possible to add an extra line of labels using :rst:`:labels_extra:`.
+It's possible to add an extra line of labels using :rst:`:labels-extra:`.
 Again, there should be as many entries as primary labels and values.
 To omit an extra label for a value, specify it as the :abbr:`reST <reStructuredText>` comment :rst:`..`.